rbenv/ruby-build/README.md

 Ruby versions will be installed into a directory of the same name under `~/.rbenv/versions`.

-To see a list of all available Ruby versions, run `rbenv install` without any arguments.
+To see a list of all available Ruby versions, run `rbenv install --list`.
 You may also tab-complete available Ruby versions if your rbenv installation is properly configured.

 ### Using `ruby-build` standalone